 Sandy has been our ED since June of 2016.
 Originally from Canada, he has a Master’s degree in International Relations and from 2002-2016 worked in the international development sector.
 With a specific focus on the intersections between health research and health policy, Sandy has lived and worked in Sénégal, Zambia, and Kenya and spent significant time working on projects in Tanzania and South Africa.
-He has helped build several African organizations focused on national or regional health policy development; has developed methodologies and approaches designed to connect health research and health policy; has led various strategic-planning and evaluative exercises; and has developed a dynamic communications portfolio, including video series (shooting documentaries around the world, including an investigation into tobacco company practices in 5 African countries), animations, curricula, peer-reviewed papers, and think pieces.
+He has helped build several African organizations focused on national or regional health policy development; has developed methodologies and approaches designed to connect health research and health policy; and has shot documentaries around the world, including an investigation into Big Tobacco practices in five African countries.

 Over 2008-2016, he was an independent consultant for the World Health Organization, national and provincial governments, research funders, nonprofit organizations, and research universities.
 Previous to this (2002-2008) he served as a program officer at the International Development Research Centre, developing and maintaining a $2 million grant portfolio across sub-Saharan Africa.
-He has sat on several nonprofit boards, and in his spare time is a parent to two young children, a partner to his wife Michelle (whom he met in Cape Town!), and an avid guitarist, skier, and hiker.
+He is a parent to two young children, a partner to his wife Michelle (whom he met in Cape Town), a world musician, skier, and hiker.

 Program Officer, Events

 Susan Jay joined the Santa Fe Council on International Relations team in 2008, serving as Office Manager, while also coordinating the promotion and presentation of CIR’s many educational programs.
 She has coordinated membership activities and offers support to the Board of Directors and the IVLP as needed.